allan2/dotenvy/test_util/README.md

 - `DEFAULT_EXISTING_KEY` set to `DEFAULT_EXISTING_VAL`

-It has an envfile `.env` that sets:
+It has an env file `.env` that sets:

 - `DEFAULT_TEST_KEY` to `DEFAULT_TEST_VAL`
 - `DEFAULT_EXISTING_KEY` to `DEFAULT_OVERRIDING_VAL`

 ### Customised Envfile

-Use the `EnvFileBuilder` to manipulate the content of an envfile.
+Use the `EnvFileBuilder` to manipulate the content of an env file.
 Useful for byte-order-mark(BOM) testing, and other edge cases.

 ```rust